 Calculated values displayed in the message box

-You can test the resiliency of your bot by running the bot again and entering a letter instead of a number.
+You can test the resiliency of your Task Bot by running it again and entering a string value instead of a number when prompted.